mattdesl/test-electron-source-maps/README.md

 npm run electron
 ```

-To test the script in a regular browser: (reload the page and view console)
+To test the script in a regular browser: (view console then reload the page)

 ```sh
 npm run browser